Why Can’t I Lose Weight No Matter What I Do?

 Weight loss is not easy.
 There are numerous factors that can influence the process and bring you to the point when you give up and be disappointed that you can’t lose weight even you are following a diet and exercise every day.

-Some of those things as we mentioned and reviewed up here are calorie intake, your calorie intake is equal or higher than calorie expenditure.
-Not eating enough protein and eating too much junk food marked as healthy.
+Some of those things as we mentioned and reviewed up here are calorie intake, your calorie intake is equal to or higher than calorie expenditure.
+Not eating enough protein and eating too much junk food are marked as healthy.
 Not sleeping well and not exercising enough.